Computer case

 Control, Network, and Compute

-The OpenStack architecture for network-as-a-service Neutron-based clouds divides into Control, Network, and Compute components.
+The OpenStack architecture for network-as-a-service Neutron-based clouds is divided into Control, Network, and Compute components.
 At a very high level, the control tier runs the Application Programming Interfaces (API), compute is the actual hypervisor with various agents, and the network component provides network service control.

 All these components use a database and message bus.
-Examples of a database include MySQL, PostgreSQL, and MariaDB; for message bus, we have, for example, RabbitMQ and Qpid.
+Examples of databases include MySQL, PostgreSQL, and MariaDB; for message buses, we have RabbitMQ and Qpid.
 The default plugins are Modular Layer 2 (ML2) and Open vSwitch.

 Openstack Neutron Security Groups